-5. In order for a case to pass the evidential stage, the Approval Officer must be satisfied that there is sufficient admissible evidence to provide a ‘realistic prospect of conviction’ against each defendant on each charge.
-The evidential stage is not simply a case of percentages; it will be met if a jury or bench of magistrates, properly directed in accordance with the law, is more likely than not to convict the defendant of the alleged charge.
-This is a different test to the one that magistrates or juries have to apply: a court should only convict if it is sure of the defendant’s guilt.
+5. In order for a case to pass the evidential stage, the Approval Officer must be satisfied that there is sufficient admissible evidence to provide a 'realistic prospect of conviction' against each defendant on each charge.
+The evidential stage is not simply a case of percentages; it will be met if a jury or bench of magistrates or judge hearing the case alone, properly directed and in accordance with the law, is more likely than not to convict the defendant of the alleged charge.
+This is a different test to the one that the criminal courts themselves must apply: a court may only convict if it is sure of the defendant's guilt.

-6. More evidence may be required to prove a failure to perform a duty ‘so far as is reasonably practicable’ than to prove breach of an absolute duty.
+6. More evidence may be required to prove a failure to perform a duty 'so far as is reasonably practicable' than to prove breach of an absolute duty.
 Each case must be considered on its merits and the strength of admissible evidence.
-In applying the evidential stage in relation to alleged breaches of the general duties under sections 2, 3 and 4 HSWA, a relevant factor to be considered by the Approval Officer will be the likelihood of the incidence of the risk, including foreseeability1.
+In applying the evidential stage in relation to alleged breaches of the general duties under sections 2, 3 and 4 HSWA, a relevant factor to be considered by the Approval Officer in section 2 and 3 cases will be the existence of a material risk (not trivial or fanciful) and the foreseeability of some danger or injury although the prosecution do not have to prove that an accident was foreseeable.
+Sections 2 and 3 are about exposure to risk with the possibility of danger not necessarily its eventuation1.
 See the sections The prosecution report and Proving the offence for further guidance on this.